30 July – Market Square

 Guests travelling from the UK may find the Visit Flanders website useful for advice on planning a trip to the region.
 The booking tool on the website allows visitors to search for accommodation across the region, and can also advise of transport connections to and from Ieper.
 Guests may also want to consider accommodation further afield, and the following sites may be helpful:

-In addition to the advice above, you can also read travel advice from the Foreign and Commonwealth Office (FCO) for Belgium.
+In addition to the advice above, you can also read travel advice from the Foreign and Commonwealth Office (FCO) for Belgium which may be of use.